-Courteous behavior and being respectful of others is expected of all guests at Chicago Bears games.
-Violations of the Code of Conduct in the stadium or parking areas will not be tolerated and may be grounds for ejection from the stadium or parking areas and/or revocation of ticket and/or parking privileges.
+Courteous behavior and being respectful of others are expected of all guests at Chicago Bears games.
+Violations of the Code of Conduct will not be tolerated and may be grounds for ejection from the stadium and/or revocation of ticket privileges.
 Such behavior includes, but is not limited to:

 - Behavior that is unruly, disruptive, inappropriate or illegal in nature or may harm or endanger others